 The exchange rates between the Renminbi and the U.S. dollar and other foreign currencies are affected by, among other things, changes in China's political and economic conditions.
 In July 2005, the PRC government discontinued pegging the Renminbi to the U.S. dollar.
 However, the PBOC regularly intervenes in the foreign exchange market to prevent significant short-term fluctuations in the exchange rate.
 Between July 2008 and June 2010, the exchange rate between the Renminbi and the U.S. dollar had been stable and traded within a narrow range.
 However, the Renminbi fluctuated significantly during that period against other freely traded currencies, in tandem with the U.S. dollar.
 Since June 2010, the Renminbi had started to slowly appreciate against the U.S. dollar, though there have been periods when the U.S. dollar has appreciated against the Renminbi.
 On August 11, 2015, the PBOC allowed the Renminbi to depreciate by approximately 2% against the U.S. dollar.
-Since October 1, 2016, the Renminbi has joined the International Monetary Fund (IMF)'s basket of currencies that make up the Special Drawing Right (SDR), along with the U.S. dollar and persistent capital outflows of China.
-It is therefore difficult to predict how long such depreciated significantly in the backdrop of a surging U.S. dollar and persistent capital outflows of China.
-It is therefore difficult to predict how long such depreciation of Renminbi against the U.S. dollar may last and when and how the relationship between the Renminbi and the U.S. dollar in the medium to long term.
+Since October 1, 2016, the Renminbi has joined the International Monetary Fund (IMF)'s basket of currencies that make up the Special Drawing Right (SDR), along with the U.S. dollar, the Euro, the Japanese yen and the British pound.
+In the fourth quarter of 2016, the Renminbi has depreciated significantly in the backdrop of a surging U.S. dollar and persistent capital outflows of China.
+It is therefore difficult to predict how long such depreciation of Renminbi against the U.S. dollar may last and when and how the relationship between the Renminbi and the U.S. dollar may change again.
+Under China's current exchange rate regime, the Renminbi may appreciate or depreciate significantly in value against the U.S. dollar in the medium to long term.
 Moreover, it is possible that in the future the PRC authorities may lift restrictions on fluctuations in the Renminbi exchange rate and lessen intervention in the foreign exchange market.